terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

-i.
+g.
 Open `test.rs` and add the following:

 ```rust